2012 Nissan Sentra Interior

 - "Designed for U.S. buyers, the Sentra's nicely finished and well-appointed cabin comes in either beige or charcoal tones with aluminum-look or faux-wood accents." -- Kelley Blue Book

 Reviewers report that the 2012 Sentra has typical seating for an affordable small car.
 The front seats are comfortable, and the Sentra’s large doors make entry and exit easy.
-The back seat isn’t as comfortable, but two adults can survive short trips.
-However, knee space is limited, so adults won’t like riding in the back during long trips.
+The back seat isn’t as comfortable and knee space is limited, so adults won’t like riding in the back during long trips.

 The Sentra has an optional $900 leather package that is only available on the SL trim.
 In addition to leather-appointed seats, the leather package adds heated front seats.